dilipnitjsr/Telegram-Bot/README.md

 ### Inserting New user

 Insert is refers to insert the data in SQL database which is Handel by bot.
-Bot takes user information either from Telegram Network or manually by calling \textit{save()}.
+Bot takes user information either from Telegram Network or manually by calling *save()* .
-\textit{save()} takes seven argument telegram user/group id, first name, user-name, active state, date or starting, date of ending and chat type as argument. and return true on success otherwise false.
+*save()*  takes seven argument telegram user/group id, first name, user-name, active state, date or starting, date of ending and chat type as argument. and return true on success otherwise false.

 ##### Code